|That shirt, that hair, that light fixture, that wallpaper! That was me in the 1970’s.

 My first true Young Adult novel, Before You Go, was published in July, 2012.
 (Be careful, it might set the world on fire — or not!
 It’s hard to say.)
 The book is set on Long Island — with many scenes at Jones Beach — and features 16-year-old characters.
 It’s been a very happy, rewarding writing experience.
 I took my time on it, because sometimes you simply need to write the book you need to write.

 What else?
-Ah, also in Summer of ‘13, look for A Pirates Guide to Recess, the sequel to A Pirate’s Guide to First Grade, both illustrated by the incredible, spectacular Greg Ruth.
+In the summer of ‘13 came A Pirates Guide to Recess, the sequel to A Pirate’s Guide to First Grade, both illustrated by the incredible, spectacular Greg Ruth.
 I’m really, really happy with it.

 In the meantime, I still live in good old Delmar, New York (near Albany), with my wife, Lisa, and three children: Nicholas (at college, actually), Gavin, and Maggie.
 We have two cats and a golden doodle named Daisy.
 We don’t name the mice.
 And that, dear readers, is entirely far too much about me!